21 ways to make your Christmas kinder to the environment

 11. Try some unconventional wrapping.
 There are tons of things that you can use for wrapping that don't need to be thrown away afterwards.
 Try scarves, fabric bags or tablecloths, or put the gift in a reusable box or tin.

-12. Watch what you eat.
+12. Buy what you need (but don't go overboard).
 Think about how much you realistically will eat to avoid going overboard.
 You're never going to finish 5kg of prawns before the new year.
 Drink tap water, buy local and opt for free-range food.

 15. Drop the disposables.
 Plastic utensils, napkins and disposable plates all add up.
 Try and use the real thing where possible and consider washable cloths instead of napkins.